HenrikHovhannisyan/kid-video-app/README.md

 2. Browse through the curated video collection
 3. Add videos to favorites for quick access
 4. Use parental controls when needed

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details